debbieyuen/magical/README.md

 <img width="2048" alt="Screen Shot 2023-03-29 at 6 41 58 AM" src="https://user-images.githubusercontent.com/31296177/228558278-40c8560e-ff85-45ee-84ff-ff94a02ae6be.png">

-The Magic School Bus is a web application compatible on Macs and iPads.
-While I was working on this assignment, I was interested in bringing back my childhood memories of watching the Magic School Bus.
-I remember my classmates and I would chant along with the theme song and wonder over where our next field trip would be.
+The Magic School Bus is a web application compatible with Macs and iPads.
+During my elementary school years, the TV Series, *The Magic School Bus*, brought excitement to science education and sparked my imagination.
+In this assignment, I bring back my childhood memories of watching Miss.
+Frizzle and her class launch into space to discover the unknown.
+In my prototype, drivers begin their launch to outer space, specifically to the stars, via **drive** and **reverse** modes.
+In reference to the “reach for the stars” idiom, drivers set goals to reach their destinations, the stars.
+Drivers are also prompted for today’s adventure destination via the input search bar with, “Today on the Magic School Bus, we are going…” written over it.

+The Magic School Bus prototype questions what it means for a driver to get in, drive, and arrive in a Tesla.
+Can Teslas leave behind a legacy of positivity and inspiration by challenging what “just a drive” is and helping riders discover meaning in their life adventures?

+The next time you get in your Tesla, swipe up into *drive*, and ask yourself am I finding joy in the journey and arrival of my next adventure?
+Do I even see it as an adventure?
+I hope you look forward to parking, because there is something up ahead that’s amazing!

 ### Links
   * Live Website: https://debbieyuen.github.io/magical/